farqhad/farqhad/README.md

-### 🛡️ Software developer moving into offensive security
+### 🛡️ Software Developer moving into Offensive Security

 #### 👋 About